In return to Seattle, Roman Torres brings Sounders added flexibility and depth

 Garth Lagerwey, the club’s general manager and president of soccer, also had to fill two roster spots under MLS rules to carry 18.
 When midfielder Harry Shipp retired last spring, the Sounders had 16 players and less than $500,000 to spend after headlining deals last winter to acquire midfielder Joao Paulo and Gomez Andrade.

 Left back Brad Smith, who was also part of the 2019 title, was willing to backload his three-year contract to return last month.
-Miami is picking up majority of Torres’ pay as part of the trade and he’s signed through the end of the 2020 season.
+Miami is picking up the majority of Torres’ pay as part of the trade and he’s signed through the end of the 2020 season.

 “On paper, these guys are better than the assets we had available to acquire them,” Lagerwey said Friday during a video conference call with media.
 “That only happens when our club has a good culture and our players have good relationships with our coaches and ownership and the front office.”